peterbrittain/asciimatics/doc/source/troubleshooting.rst

     infocmp "$TERM" | sed -Ee 's/(kbs)=[^,]*/\1=\\177/' -e 's/(kdch1)=[^,]*/\1=\\E[3~/' > "$TERM"
     tic "$TERM"
     rm -f "$TERM"

+In an attempt to minimize the number of affected platforms, asciimatics v1.9.0 and later will also check the OS terminal definitions for ERASE and use that for backspace if it differs from the curses terminal definition.

 I can't run it inside PyCharm or other IDEs
 -------------------------------------------